 It’s so much easier today now that hotels have comfortable, spacious family rooms.
 I remember on our trip to London in the 70’s that my Dad rushed out to buy a camp bed to put up next to our hotel room’s sole, rather rickety double bed.

-Yes, 2016 is going to be a great year for exploring and I sometimes think that if you waited for perfect weather in the UK, you’d never go anywhere.
+Yes, this is going to be a great year for exploring and I sometimes think that if you waited for perfect weather in the UK, you’d never go anywhere.

 No wonder my Dad made sure we always had our waterproofs with us!